Dream-Part-II/ios-decal-proj4/README.md

-# ios-decal-proj4
 # Mood feeds on Twitter
 ## Authors
  - Yunfan Song

 ## Purpose
-This app posts you mood according to the weather on Twitter.
+This app posts your mood according to the weather on Twitter.

 ## Features
  - Get updated weather infornmation